AlpacaTravel/embed-toolkit/README.md

 - Can allow you to send actions to the iframe, such as selecting features so you can build interactions outside the iframe
 - Looks up the embed code using OEmbed protocol

+NOTE: Alpaca is in the process of launching their GraphQL API, allowing you to access and modify underlying data to build more integrated experiences.

 # [Toolkit Documentation](https://developer.alpacamaps.com/)

 Documentation is available for developers, including on how to use this